 What is EBIS?

 EBIS is a managed, email, rapid-response system.
 It stands for Email Broadcast Information Service and is one of the Institute’s most popular services.
-It allows you to access the expertise of local government colleagues who have faced similar problems, quickly, and easily.
+It allows you to access the expertise of local government colleagues in Virginia who have faced similar problems, quickly, and easily.

 How does it work?